 Crucial flyway for bird migration: The Great Rift Valley is of global significance as a migratory corridor for 500 million birds of 350 species which pass through the area en route between their summer breeding grounds in Eurasia and over-wintering sites in southern Africa.
 The lakes serve as over-wintering sites for large numbers of Palaearctic waders as well as being an important stop-over for birds on passage.

-CONSERVATION STATUS AND PROSPECTS: The three lakes which make up the Kenya Lake System are subject to pronounced and unpredictable fluctuations in rainfall, water levels and alkalinity – factors which determine the movements of flamingos and other birds between these lakes, and others beyond.
+CONSERVATION STATUS AND PROSPECTS: The three lakes which make up the Kenya Lake System in the Great Rift Valley are subject to pronounced and unpredictable fluctuations in rainfall, water levels and alkalinity – factors which determine the movements of flamingos and other birds between these lakes, and others beyond.
 Water-bird counts over the past 20 years suggest that bird populations are stable, but there are uncertainties over the future of the lakes as the catchment areas come under progressively more intensive land use and increasingly large volumes of water are used upstream.

-MANAGEMENT EFFECTIVENESS: There is little information on the effectiveness of current management in addressing threats to the property, but it was considered adequate at the time the nomination for this new world heritage site was evaluated in 2010.
+MANAGEMENT EFFECTIVENESS: There is little information on the effectiveness of current management in addressing threats to the property, but it was considered adequate at the time the nomination for the world heritage site was evaluated in 2010.
 Management within the three reserves is well-planned and adequately resourced, but there is uncertainty over the extent to which land degradation, deforestation and upstream water use are being curbed in the lake catchment areas (which are experiencing high rates of population growth and development pressure).

 Degradation of lake catchment areas, soil erosion and siltation: The catchment areas of the three lakes are relatively small (930 km2, 1,800 km2 and 630 km2 for Lakes Bogoria, Nakuru and Elmenteita respectively), and subject to rapid deforestation, over-grazing and expansion of agriculture.
 Forest cover in Lake Nakuru’s catchment was reduced from 47% in 1970 to just 26% in 1986, and nearly half the catchment is now under cultivation.
 These land-use changes are resulting in increased soil erosion, run-off and siltation.